elmsec/elma.dev/work/lockigest.md

 {{< figure src="/images/lockigest.jpg" class="no-shadow" title="to you / to strangers" >}}

 :closed_lock_with_key:  Lockigest is a very primitive, manipulative security software that sets a trap instead of locking your device screen immediately to protect it from strangers.

+You can customize and use this tool that I wrote just to embody my idea.
+It would be great if you fork my repo, everyone can see it. :star:

 ### Here is how Lockigest works:
 1. Follow the cursor's movements.